 I. Introduction

 Mobile devices are ubiquitously available in modern society.
 Apps for a diverse range of purposes emerged over the past decade.
 Such mobile devices are also increasingly applied for professional use and scientific purposes to solve computational tasks in outdoor- and field study environments.
 Geosciences such as hydrology, geology or glaciology rely on the documentation of field observations.
-In order to improve field study, these domains now attempt employing mobile devices are digital field instrument.
+In order to improve field study, these domains now attempt employing mobile devices as digital field instrument.
 This is illustrated in Fig. 1, sketching the envisaged use of tablets and smartphones for geological and hydrological purposes.